The Diener School Staff Group Photo on Playground

 Laurie Aaronson

-Director of Operations & Development
+Director of Development

 Laurie has been part of our Diener Team since 2009.
 She began her career at Diener as the Office Manager and later expanded her role to Director of Operations and Development.
 Laurie oversees the Operations and Finance Manager as well as the Advancement Coordinator and is the liaison between our Board Treasurer.
 Laurie also organizes activities, community events and fundraisers.
 She is committed to building and fostering relationships with parents, alumni and the greater community while creating mutually beneficial relationships with new donors to support Diener.